SheldonSandbekkhaug/water-bot/README.md

 # water-bot
-Twitter bot that reminds you to drink water
+Twitter bot that reminds you to drink water.
+See [@ThirstyMaster](https://twitter.com/ThirstyMaster) in action on Twitter!